 Medicare Advantage Plans: Also referred to as Part C, these plans pay INSTEAD of Medicare.
 These plans are optional and bought through private insurance companies.
 They usually contain an HMO or PPO style plan, like you might be familiar with from current or previous employers.
 Most of these plans include Part D drug benefit.

 Do you feel like you could still use help understanding Medicare or finding the right plan?
 We’re here to help.
 Call us today to speak to a licensed agent.
-We’re helped thousands of people find the right plan for their needs.
-Let us help you, too.
+We’ve helped thousands of people find the right plan for their needs.
+We can help you, too.